TheoNeUpKid88/Docker_Cheat_Sheet/README.md

 `docker volume rm $(docker volume ls -qf dangling=true)`

+## Prune Docker.raw System File

+***
+`docker system prune -a --volumes`
+WARNING!
+This will remove:
+  - all stopped containers
+  - all networks not used by at least one container
+  - all volumes not used by at least one container
+  - all images without at least one container associated to them
+  - all build cache

+***

 ## Exec bash inside a running container
 `docker exec -ti CONTAINER_ID bash`